wapmorgan/UnifiedArchive/docs/API.md

 ### Archive opening

-- <span id="UnifiedArchive--canOpenArchive"></span>
+- <span id="UnifiedArchive--canOpen"></span>
     ```php
-    UnifiedArchive::canOpenArchive(string $fileName): boolean
+    UnifiedArchive::canOpen(string $fileName): boolean
     ```

     Tests if an archive (format is resolved by extension) can be opened with current system and php configuration.
-    _If you want to enabled specific format support, you need to install additional program or php extension.
-List of extensions that should be install can be obtained by execuing built-in `cam` with `--formats` flag: ` ./vendor/bin/cam --formats`_
+    _If you want to enabled specific format support, you need to install an additional program or php extension.
+List of extensions that should be installed can be obtained by executing built-in `cam` with `--formats` flag: ` ./vendor/bin/cam --formats`_
-    Returns `true` if given archive can be opened and `false` otherwise.

-- <span id="UnifiedArchive--canOpenType"></span>
-    ```php
-    UnifiedArchive::canOpenType(string $type): boolean
-    ```

-    Tests if an archive format can be opened with current system and php configuration. `$type` should be one of `UnifiedArchive` constants (such as `UnifiedArchive::ZIP` and so on).
-    Full list of constants provided in the [appendix of this document](#unifiedArchive-formats-constants).
     Returns `true` if given archive can be opened and `false` otherwise.

 - <span id="UnifiedArchive--open"></span>